DrShahidIslam/Sindhvirsa/README.md

-This is an ecommerce project using latest state of the art technologies.
+This is an ecommerce project developed for Sindhvirsa, A clothing store.
 You can visit here:

 https://sindhvirsa-shahid-cool88-yahoocom.vercel.app